Cancún: Mayan archeological sites

 There are some small Mayan vestiges of the pre-Columbian Maya civilization in Cancún.
 El Rey (Las Ruinas del Rey) is located in the Hotel Zone.
 El Meco, a more substantial site, is found on the mainland just outside the city limits on the road north to Punta Sam.

-Close by in the Riviera Maya and the Grand Costa Maya, there are sites such as Cobá and Muyil (Riviera) the small Polé (now Xcaret), and Kohunlich, Kinichná, Dzibanché, Ichkabal Oxtankah, Tulum, Noh Kah, Chacchoben, among others, in the south of the state.
+Close by in the Riviera Maya and the Grand Costa Maya, there are sites such as Cobá and Muyil (Riviera), the small Polé (now Xcaret), and Kohunlich, Kinichná, Dzibanché, Ichkabal Oxtankah, Tulum, Noh Kah, Chacchoben, among others, in the south of the state.
 Chichén Itzá is in the neighboring state of Yucatán.

 Sports

 Football club Atlante F.C. was founded in 1916 in Mexico City and moved to Cancún in 2007 due to poor attendance in Mexico City.
 In June 2020, speculation began about a possible move of Atlante F.C. back Mexico City.
 On June 26, the relocation became official.
 The same day, the relocation of Cafetaleros de Chiapas to Cancún was announced, with the team renamed Cancún F.C.
 They play in the Liga de Expansión MX, the Mexican second division, at the Estadio Andrés Quintana Roo.
 The city is also home to the Pioneros de Cancún of the Liga Premier de México, the third tier of Mexican football.

-The Tiburones de Cancún (Cancún Sharks) were a professional American football team who played in the Fútbol Americano de México (FAM) league until the league's dissolution in 2022.
+The Tiburones de Cancún (Cancún Sharks) were a professional American football team that played in the Fútbol Americano de México (FAM) league until the league's dissolution in 2022.

 The city is also home to the baseball team Tigres de Quintana Roo, who play in the Mexican League (LMB).

 In October 2023, the WTA Finals (Women's Tennis Association) were held in Cancún, in a temporary, outdoor, hard court stadium in Plaza Quintana Roo with a capacity of 4,300.
 Aryna Sabalenka and Elena Rybakina criticized the facility, saying that it was unacceptable for high level tennis, not ready in time for practice, and there was no time to fix it.

 Since February 2025, the Cancún Country Club Residencial & Golf in Cancún hosts the WTA 125 tennis tournament "Cancún Tennis Open", that takes place on outdoor hardcourts.

+Cancún and Mérida co-hosted the 2026 U-15 Baseball World Cup.
+The Cancún venue was at Estadio Beto Ávila.